From gospel to opera: soprano Latonia Moore makes the world her stage

 Moore didn't grow up on a steady diet of opera.
 In fact, "my family's not into opera.
 That's not their thing."
 But other types of music were a big part of her childhood, during which she sang gospel music — including in her pastor grandfather's own church — R&B and jazz.
 Her older sister Yolanda introduced her to art songs, and she joined the choir.

 Today, Moore has graced opera stages around the world, with the title role in Verdi's Aida being her most performed and recognized one.
 But it's also one that comes with its fair share of controversy, since non-Black singers often perform in blackface or have their bodies painted to portray the enslaved Ethiopian princess — long after such practices have been shunned in other performing arts.
-But Moore said the tradition doesn't bother her "so long as they haven't gone "over the line for most people."
+Moore said the tradition doesn't bother her "so long as they haven't gone "over the line for most people."
+She herself has been painted darker in some cases for the role.

+"When I started into opera, I didn't really think about the fact that I was black...
+So for me, it didn't matter what my skin was, because this is an art form that's based on suspension of disbelief," Moore explained.

+"Anyone should be able to go up in any brand of skin and be able to convince you that they're an Ethiopian princess.
+So the makeup is not necessary... but if most people are offended, then drop it.
+You don't need to do it.
+Convince them with your acting, with your voice.
+That's our job."

 The audio version of this story was produced by Marc Rivers.
 Morning Edition host Leila Fadel conducted the interview.